ealaney/IdentityLab/CONTRIBUTING.md

 I am certainly not going to get everything right!
 Feel free to make contributions to Identity Lab, especially:

-* Bug fixes
+* Bug fixes / reports
 * Configuration enhancements
-* Feature additions/enhancements
+* Feature additions / enhancements
-* Tooling additions/improvements
+* Tooling additions / improvements

-Note that many of the features in Identity Lab are based on Detection Lab.
-While I strive to contribute enhancements to the upstream Detection Lab project, consider supporting that project directly also.
+Note that some of the features in Identity Lab are based on Chris Long's Detection Lab.
+While I strive to pull updates from and contribute enhancements to the upstream Detection Lab project, consider supporting that project directly also.

 The following types of changes should be maintained on a personal fork and should **not** be submitted as a PR: